knative/docs/blog/docs/articles/llm-agents-overview.md

 could very easily be turned into one (for example by placing the logic for the tool into a Knative Function which builds as a Linux Container, deploying it as a Knative Service).
 But why is this important?

-When all the tools are an API wrapper, all that is needed to define any tool in the system is:
+When all the tools just are an API wrapper, all that is needed to define any tool in the system is:

 1. The name of the tool
 2. A description of the tool